 After 10 years in the major leagues, Andy High, the little man from Ava, Illinois, had reached the pinnacle in baseball: a World Series championship.
 There would be no repeat for Handy Andy, however; on December 2, 1931, he was dealt to cellar-dwelling Cincinnati for outfielder Nick Cullop and cash.

 The Reds made several roster moves before the 1932 season.
 A six-player trade with Brooklyn brought outfielder Babe Herman, catcher Ernie Lombardi and third baseman Wally Gilbert.
 George Grantham was obtained from Pittsburgh to play second base, and after High’s acquisition, outfielder Chick Hafey was acquired from St. Louis.
-Already with Cincinnati were former Cardinal teammates Wally Roettger and Taylor Douthit, outfielders picked up in ’31.
+Already with Cincinnati were two other former Cardinal teammates, outfielders Wally Roettger and Taylor Douthit.

 Even with the new faces the Reds couldn’t escape the basement.
 They were 30 games behind the pennant-winning Cubs at season’s end and 12 lengths in back of the Giants and Cardinals, who tied for sixth place.
 High was used sparingly, playing 84 games at second or third base and pinch-hitting.
 He batted only .188 (36-for-191) with just 12 RBI.
 Two of the runs were driven in against Chicago at Redland Field on May 20.
 With the Reds trailing, 2-1, in the bottom of the 11th, Andy’s pinch triple with two out off Lon Warneke scored Grantham and Herman for a 3-2 victory.